pyrypiironen/wolt_2024/README.md

 The main functionality of the application is built in `delivery_fee_calculator`.

 It takes in the Request_Payload and uses the values of the payload to calculate the correct delivery fee.

+There is no error handling inside this function.
+The error handling has been implemented earlier.

 <details>
 <summary>Click here to see the code.</summary>